basecamp/bc3-api/sections/basecamps.md

 Activate a basecamp
 ------------------

-* `PUT /basecamps/1/status/active.json` will mark the basecamp as active, removing it from the trashed or archived state.
+* `PUT /basecamps/1/status/active.json` will mark the basecamp as active.

+This will remove the basecamp from the trashed or archived state.
 No parameters required.
 Returns `200 OK` if successful.
 If a basecamp cannot be marked as active due to account limits, the request will fail.
 See the [Create a basecamp](#create-a-basecamp) endpoint.

 ###### Copy as cURL: